-The Maronite College of the Holy Family is committed to protecting the privacy of our stakeholders, including students, teachers, parents, carers, staff and members of the public.
+The Maronite College of the Holy Family is committed to protecting the privacy of our stakeholders, including students, staff, parents, carers and members of the public.

-The College protects the personal and health information we hold in accordance with NSW privacy laws, the Privacy and Personal Information Protection Act 1998 (PPIPA) and the Health Records and Information Privacy Act 2002 (HRIPA), which require us to comply with Information and Health Privacy Principles.
+The College protects the personal and health information retained in accordance with NSW privacy laws, the Privacy and Personal Information Protection Act 1998 (PPIPA) and the Health Records and Information Privacy Act 2002 (HRIPA), which require us to comply with Information and Health Privacy Principles.